andreasabel/inCode/entry/introduction-to-singletons-1.md

 ```

 And now we can’t do something silly like pass in `SLocked` to get a
-`Door 'Opened`!
+`Door 'Opened`.

-However, this is still a step away from a `Door` whose status can vary at
+(Note, however, that this is still a step away from a `Door` whose status can
-runtime, since, as of now, we can’t generate an arbitrary singleton at runtime.
+vary at runtime, since, as of now, we can’t generate an arbitrary singleton at
+runtime.)

 Ditching the Phantom
 --------------------